Janice L. Lundy, D.Min.

 Dr. Lundy is an internationally recognized educator, author, retreat leader and spiritual director with an inter-contemplative focus in private practice.
 She is also a Pastoral Counselor, Logotherapist and Grief Support Specialist.

 Dr. Lundy’s passion for companioning others on their spiritual journeys is evident through authorship as well, having penned several spiritual growth and spiritual formation books.
-She is the creator of the Pure Presence® method, a unique protocol for sacred listening that can enhance and deepen one’s ability to offer presence to clients and seekers of any tradition, with a book on the subject forthcoming.
+She is the creator of the Pure Presence® method, a unique protocol for sacred listening that can enhance and deepen one’s ability to offer presence to clients and seekers of any tradition.
 A Pure Presence course is offered through the Graduate Theological Foundation.

 Degrees and Training: